dadhi/Along/README.md

 - C interop?
 - Repl or the tool to play with language with minimal hassle
 - Debugging
+- No preference to OOP or Func or other styles, but the tool for enabling those styles
 - Powerful one liners
 - Composable out of small primitives
 - Async in mind; extensible to other effects in mind